ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Recursive Is Even]({static}images/recursion/recursive_is_even-thumbnail.png){: .narrow .b-lazy width=200 data-src=/blog/images/recursion/recursive_is_even.png }](/blog/images/recursion/recursive_is_even.png)

-Of course it is also possible to implement a function that computes the same in a non recursive form, however, this example does not require division or modulo computation, it is much slower though for big numbers.
+Of course, it is also possible to implement a function that computes the same in a non-recursive form.
+However, this example does not require division or modulo computation, it is much slower for big numbers.

 ## Mutual Multi Recursion

-Mutual recursion can also happen in multi recursive functions.
-Take the following direct multi recursive function that computes the nth lucas number:
+Mutual recursion can also happen in multi-recursive functions.
+Take the following direct multi-recursive function that computes the nth Lucas number:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20lucas%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%202%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20lucas%28n-1%29%20%2B%20lucas%28n-2%29%0A%0Aassert%20%5Blucas%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B2,%201,%203,%204,%207,%2011,%2018%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}